Don’t be frightened of “sleep paralysis,” but instead, embrace it!

 Have you awakened in the morning to find that your body is totally paralyzed?
 I have!
 And I love it!

-For this article I consulted with Anthony P. Geraci, MD, Founder and Director of neurOasis Neurology, Clinical Assistant Professor of Neurology, NYU School of Medicine.
+For this article I consulted with Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 Sleep paralysis is tied to myoclonus jerks.

 “Almost everyone has had the experience of being jerked awake just as they are falling into light sleep,” says Dr. Geraci.

 “It feels as if someone has shaken you awake.
 These jerks are common and a normal part of the earliest stages of sleep and they are called hypnogogic myoclonic jerks.

 “Not to worry – these occur as a part of the center of your brain, called the thalamus, starts to shut down your motor system.

 “This occurs as a protective mechanism, and in fact we are essentially paralyzed during about 75 percent of normal sleep.”